metricly/hugo-www-site/content/blog/posts/2017/03-14_agent-based-monitoring.md

 With the agent on the server and always running, vendors offer the ability to extend what the agents report back through pre-built add-ons for common third-party products that send the metrics their customers get the most value out of.
 There's also the ability to have [custom metrics](/inside-netuitive-api) backed by bespoke scripts that you can use for lesser-known or proprietary technology that is specific to your company, or even your industry.

-For Netuitive, it offers out of the box add-ons ("integrations" in Netuitive's terms) for MySQL, RabbitMQ, Docker, and [an ever-growing list](/integrations) of others.
+For Metricly, it offers out of the box add-ons ("integrations" in Metricly's terms) for MySQL, RabbitMQ, Docker, and [an ever-growing list](/integrations) of others.

-An additional nice feature of Netuitive's agent is that it can [collect data from any StatsD- compatible application or service](/using-statsd-with-netuitive-for-advanced-monitoring) on the server.
+An additional nice feature of Metricly's agent is that it can [collect data from any StatsD- compatible application or service](/using-statsd-with-netuitive-for-advanced-monitoring) on the server.
 This can be easily leveraged by your in-house applications to directly report the metrics that matter the most to the monitoring service, without needing to write out to logs and then worry about parsing them later---from claims processed per minute at an insurance company to the average number of steps reported on a fitness tracking application.

 **4\.
 Network and Security Model**